kanboard/kanboard/doc/time-tracking.markdown

 ![Subtask timer](http://kanboard.net/screenshots/documentation/subtask-timer.png)

-- The timer doesn't depends of the subtask status
+- The timer doesn't depend of the subtask status
 - Each time you start the timer a new record is created in the time tracking table
 - Each time you stop the clock the end date is recorded in the time tracking table
 - The calculated time spent is rounded to the nearest quarter